Peter Molk

 Robert J. Rhee

-Photo of Robert Rhee
+Photo of Prof. Robert Rhee

 Professor Rhee’s legal experience includes positions as a law clerk on the U.S. Court of Appeals for the Third Circuit, and a trial attorney in the Honors Program of the U.S. Department of Justice.
 He also has significant investment banking experience.
 He was a vice president in financial institutions investment banking at Fox-Pitt, Kelton (then […]